internetarchive/brozzler/job-conf.rst

 +=========+==========+===========+
 | boolean | no       | ``false`` |
 +---------+----------+-----------+
-Limits capture to PDFs based on MIME type.
-This value will only impact processing of outlinks within Brozzler.
-Fully limiting a crawl to only PDFs requires an additional entry in the Warcprox-Meta header ``mime-type-filters`` key.
+Limits capture to PDFs based on the MIME type set in the HTTP response's Content-Type header.
+This value only impacts processing of outlinks within Brozzler.

+*Note: Ensuring comprehensive limiting to only PDFs requires an additional entry in the Warcprox-Meta header `mime-type-filters` key.*

 ``seeds``
 ~~~~~~~~~